16strands/Thesis/README.md

 - [x] Implement EIG
 - [x] Implement global time
 - [x] Allow for floats in eventQueue to prohibit simultaneous events
+- [x] Have receive function add 'None' to tree when no value is received during that round
+- [ ] Pull all global vars into separate file
+- [ ] Verify that printerProcesses work the same as honestProcesses
+- [x] Make test file (at least for easier command line testing)
 - [ ] Better estimation of realistic latencies / clock drift logic
 - [ ] Clock synchronization protocols probably exist, look at them to figure out how rounds are controlled
 - [ ] GSR logic
 - [ ] Add something to check and report pass/fail of consensus requirements at the end of protocol for each process
-- [ ] Make processes compute decision vectors
+- [x] Make processes compute decision vectors
-- [ ] Abstract EIG for use in algorithms 2 & 3
+- [x] Abstract EIG for use in algorithms 2 & 3
-- [ ] Implement Algorithm 2
+- [ ] Finish implementing Algorithm 2
 - [ ] Implement Algorithm 3

 ## NOTES
 ---
 #### Priority Queue
-* Stepping through time
-    - priority queue won't wait between items, so there is no passing of time really
 * how to make the queue simulate asynchrony?
     - start with varying latencies and make them converge after a certain point?
-* has a timeout counter and then assumed None
-* add timeouts to queue after broadcasting
-    - "I've sent to all, now I will wait 200ms for all my responses to come in, else i'll assume None"

 #### Possible Measurements